A Shuffling Framework for Local Differential Privacy: Abstract

 \section{Abstract}

 \ldp deployments are vulnerable to inference attacks as an adversary can link the noisy responses to their identity and subsequently, auxiliary information using the \textit{order} of the data.
 An alternative model, shuffle \textsf{DP}, prevents this by shuffling the noisy responses uniformly at random.
 However, this limits the data learnability -- only symmetric functions (input order agnostic) can be learned.
-In this paper, we strike a balance and propose a generalized shuffling framework that interpolates between the two deployment models.
-We show that systematic shuffling of the noisy responses can thwart specific inference attacks while retaining some meaningful data learnability.
+In this paper, we strike a balance and show that systematic shuffling of the noisy responses can thwart specific inference attacks while retaining some meaningful data learnability.
 To this end, we propose a novel privacy guarantee, \name-privacy, that captures the privacy of the order of a data sequence. \name-privacy allows tuning the granularity at which the ordinal information is maintained, which formalizes the degree the resistance to inference attacks trading it off with data learnability.
 Additionally, we propose a novel shuffling mechanism that can achieve \name-privacy and demonstrate the practicality of our mechanism via evaluation on real-world datasets.